Please Enable JavaScript in your Browser to Visit this Site.

 Reference: Your full name

 This transition marks an important step in E4BN’s development.
-By putting clear structures in place now, we are protecting the organisation’s ability to continue supporting Black nurses not just today, but in the long term.
+By putting clear structures in place now, we protect the organisation’s ability to continue supporting Black nurses not just today, but in the long term.

 💜Equality 4 Black Nurses